matn7/CS-Notes/src/main/java/compact/README.md

         - The collection is divided into multiple segments, and each segment is protected by a separate lock.
         - When a thread wants to access the collection, it acquires the lock for the appropriate segment, allowing multiple threads to access different segments concurrently.
-- These are some of the most commonly used techniques for ensuring thread safety in Java.
 - By using concurrent collections that implement these techniques, developers can ensure that their multi-threaded applications are safe and efficient, even in the presence of race conditions and other thread-related issues.